microsoft/ODBC-Specification/ODBC 4.0.md

 ## 5.1 ODBC 3.x Clients
 Clients that specify a `SQL_ATTR_ODBC_VERSION` environment attribute value representing ODBC 2.x or 3.x can still use escape clauses, connection keywords, Infotypes, and attributes specified in this document, as supported by the driver.
 Where available, clients should query the corresponding InfoType to ensure support or be prepared for corresponding errors.

-ODBC 3.0 Clients should not attempt to use `SQL_DATA_AT_FETCH` column bindings against ODBC drivers that report an ODBC 2.x or ODBC 3.x `ODBC_DRIVER_VERSION` InfoType.
+The Driver Manager raises `IM001`, Driver does not support this function, if a client attempts to specify data-at-fetch columns against drivers that report an ODBC 2.x or ODBC 3.x `ODBC_DRIVER_VERSION` InfoType.

 ## 5.2 ODBC 3.x Drivers
 ODBC 3.x drivers can support ODBC 4.0 escape clauses, connection keywords, infotypes, and attributes, as well as added columns to the catalog functions, without reporting ODBC 4.0 support, but must not utilize `SQL_VARIANT`, `SQL_ROW`, `SQL_UDT`, `SQL_ARRAY`, or `SQL_MULTISET` data types in schema functions or descriptor functions.